Dyslexia & Forgetfulness - Why Kids Struggle to Remember (and How to Help)

 Wait, What Does Dyslexia Have to Do with Memory?

-Dyslexia isn’t just about reading struggles; it’s a full-blown brain workout in disguise.
+Dyslexia isn’t just about reading—it’s a mental workout, every single day.
 Kids with dyslexia often have difficulties with working memory—the mental notepad that helps them hold and use information.

 Here’s how this plays out in school: